paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

 Before thinking about a menu’s presentation or behaviour, first ensure the items it contains are relevant to users, whatever the breakpoint.
 Thinking mobile-first (rather than trying to adapt desktop design patterns downwards) can help prioritise and rationalise menu items, too.

 [The Guardian’s navigation is a good example][4].
 It’s intriguing design prioritises page breadcrumbs at smaller screen widths, with horizontal scrolling allowing you to access sibling and top-level section items.
-An ‘all’ link provides a safety-net, giving you access to every section with one tap, starting with the section you are in.
+An “all” link provides a safety-net, giving you access to every section with one tap, starting with the section you are in.

 A great resource for responsive patterns (including those dealing with navigation) is Brad Frost’s [This is Responsive][5], but new possibilities are being uncovered every day.